The first step to starting a small business or startup can be found here.

 Step 2: Find a Financial Record Keeping System that is Addictive

 There are many ways to keep track of your spending and income.
 Some options are:

 I am encouraging you to do more than find your personal preference.
 Get the most addictive financial program you can find so you use it daily.
-Find a program that you use as easily as brushing your teeth.
+Find a program that you can use as easily as brushing your teeth.

 Make a habit of updating your software with all your transactions weekly.
 Set aside a time to do it or assign the responsibility to enter all the transactions to someone else.
 Make it a habit.
 Then, if you miss a week, you can catch up easily.
 Too often we see companies that fall months behind.
 Reconstructing undocumented transactions takes time when you wait a month or more.
 The project becomes a burden.
 Bottom line: enter all transactions weekly.

-Test to See if you Are Addicted to Your Financial Software
+Test to See if You Are Addicted to Your Financial Software

 _____You know how your company is performing compared to your forecast.

 _____You can find the information you need in less than 5 minutes.